Harry Suhl: Early life and career

 Suhl was born in Leipzig, Germany, on October 18, 1922.
 He received a B.Sc. degree from the University of Wales in 1943, and a Ph.D. degree in theoretical physics from Oriel College of the University of Oxford, in 1948.

 In 1948, he joined the Bell Telephone Laboratories at Murray Hill, New Jersey.
 In 1960, he was appointed professor of physics at the University of California, San Diego (UCSD) and was promoted to professor emeritus in 1991.
 He was chairman of the Physics Department of UCSD from 1965 to 1968 and again from 1972 to 1975, and was director of the university's Institute for Pure and Applied Physical Sciences from 1980 to 1991.

 Suhl served on the board of editors for Physical Review ('55-'76) and Solid State Communications ('61-'90), and was coeditor of several standard treatises: Magnetism, a Treatise on Modern Theory and Materials (with G.T.
 Rado, Academic Press, New York, 5 volumes, '63-'72), Superconductivity in d- and f-Band Metals (with M.B.
 Maple, Academic Press, New York, 1980) and Many Body Phenomena at Surfaces (with D.C.
 Langreth, Academic Press, New York, 1984).

 Scientific contributions

 Several phenomena Suhl discovered or explained have been named after him.
-His explanation of nonlinear effects in ferromagnetic resonance in known as the Suhl instability, and one of the major sources of broadening of nuclear magnetic resonance lines in magnetically ordered media is known as the Suhl–Nakamura interaction.
+His explanation of nonlinear effects in ferromagnetic resonance is known as the Suhl instability, and one of the major sources of broadening of nuclear magnetic resonance lines in magnetically ordered media is known as the Suhl–Nakamura interaction.
 A particular divergence in the calculated properties of dilute magnetic alloys is known as the Abrikosov–Suhl resonance.